House Intel Chairman Adam Schiff: Trump ‘Betrays Our National Security’ With Putin Conversation

 Representative Kathleen Rice, a Democrat representing New York’s fourth district, criticized Trump for his response.

 In a tweet, Rice described Trump’s unwillingness to push back on Putin with respect to Russian election interference as a “deliberate and strategic” act.
-She went on to say that Trump’s behavior when it comes to Russian interference has made it essentially impossible for Congress to engage in productive conversations on the matter.
+She went on to say that Trump’s behavior, when it comes to Russian interference, has made it essentially impossible for Congress to engage in productive conversations on the matter.

 The phone call with Putin comes on the heels of Democrats from the Senate Judiciary Committee interrogating Attorney General William Barr on how he handled the release of Mueller’s Russia report, specifically allegations that the attorney general mischaracterized the contents of the report in a brief summary he shared publicly prior to the release of the full redacted report.